coodoo-io/coodoo-listing/readme.md

 Filter attributes are stored in a map by attribute and value.
 A filter attribute corresponds to a entity attribute and it provides a string representation of the value.
 To add a filter use `ListingFilterParams.addFilterAttributes(String filter, String value)`.

+To do a LIKE comparison on numerical value attributes use `@ListingLikeOnNumber` on the wanted attributes in the entity.

 Disjunctive filtering is possible by adding a filter named by this constant: `ListingFilterParams.FILTER_TYPE_DISJUNCTION`

 ### Sort